CA Osasuna Femenino: First incarnation / Mulier-Osasuna

+2016 relaunch

+The separate Osasuna Femenino team dominated the Navarre regional league (80 points from a possible 84) and were promoted to join their former partners, along with the women's sections of the Basque clubs Eibar and Alavés.
+Meanwhile Mulier, who had declined to join the Osasuna group as it would have resulted in their relegation, (they later agreed a partnership with Athletic Bilbao in 2019) initially performed better without the input from Osasuna, finishing runners-up in the Segunda División group.

 The first home fixture of 2017–18 was played at El Sadar Stadium, home to the Osasuna men's team, marking the first occasion that the venue hosted a women's match in its 50-year history.

-Osasuna was also permitted to add a B team in the Navarre regional league for 2017–18, as they had previously in the 2011–12 and 2012–13 seasons.
+Osasuna was also permitted to add a B-team in the Navarre regional league for 2017–18, as they had previously in the 2011–12 and 2012–13 seasons.
 At the same time as the first team were promoted to the new Segunda Pro level in 2019, the B team also moved up to the third tier, now called Primera Nacional.

 From 2018 until 2020, the telecommunications firm Euskaltel was the main sponsor of the Osasuna Femenino team.
 Technology company Humanox became the sponsor in 2020.

 In the 2020–21 season, played in a two-phase format due to the COVID-19 pandemic in Spain, Osasuna challenged for promotion to the Primera División for the first time, but finished second behind Alavés (who also had never reached the top tier previously) in both the winter and spring regional groups.